38 Modern Ways to Decorate for Your Spring Wedding

 14. Cherry Blossom Wedding Centerpiece

-Flowering cherry blossom branches will instantly bring a touch of spring to your wedding decor.
+Flowering cherry blossom branches are a favorite April wedding idea, since they're usually in full bloom by that time.
 Use them in centerpieces or to accent other spaces throughout the venue, such as the welcome table.

 15. White Lilac Wedding Bouquet